gamingrobot/doingstuff.dev/content/posts/elf-shared-library-version.md

 *How to embed version information into an ELF shared library?*

-That is the question I ended up answering for myself, and here are the methods I discovered for embedding version information.
+Here are the methods I discovered for embedding version information.

 <!-- more -->